Olex2/Olex2Manual/Tasks/04_structure_refinement.md

 ### Max.
 Refinement Cycles
 Sets the number of refinement cycles.
 ShelXL refines up to the maximum number of cycles, regardless if the refinement has settled or not.
 Olex2.refine will stop earlier if the refinement has converged.
 Early on in the refinement, when you know that your structure is far from correct, a few cycles of refinement is about right.
 If you ask for more cycles, you are not only wasting your time, but you are asking the program to find the minimum of something that you know is wrong.
 This can lead to unwanted and sometimes confusing shifts in your model.
-A larger number of cycles can be useful towards the end of a refinement to ensure the **Max Shift** label I_MAXSHIFT reads 0.000 i.e. the refinement has converged.
+A larger number of cycles can be useful towards the end of a refinement to ensure the @@Max Shift@@ label I_MAXSHIFT reads 0.000 i.e. the refinement has converged.
 Click on the label to view the atom where the largest shift occurs.
 For a large structure early on in the refinement, this may slow the refinement.
 If the residual shift does not approach 0, there is something wrong with the model and you must figure out what that is before you can finalise the structure.

 ### Max.
 Refinement Peaks
 Changing the number of Q-peaks displayed.
 A larger number of residual peaks may be useful earlier on during a refinement when a structure is incomplete in order to see new fragments more easily.
 As the refinement proceeds and most (or all) of the atoms are located you do not need so many Q-Peaks and can switch them off.